 Buffalo bulls fight over territory in spectacular battles.
 Sleek Genet cats descend from the trees and slip through the halls of the lodge.
 Occasionally a Rhino or the elusive Bongo antelope appears and visits the waterhole.

-The Aberdares can also be explored by vehicle, or on foot.
-There are trekking trails throughout the forests and across the moorlands.
+The Aberdares can also be explored by vehicle or on foot.
+Trekking trails run throughout the forests and across the moorlands.
 A few days spent here is one of Kenya’s best forest treks.

 The foothills of the Aberdares are ideal for exploring on horseback and there are crystal-clear mountain streams that abound with Trout.
 The Aberdares are a great place for waterfalls.